kmull4/Previous-Tools/README.md

 # Previous-Tools
-These were made for simple job functions while working at iCoreConnect.
+These were made for job functions while working at iCoreConnect.